letigsainz/tech-writing/1. Service Discovery/howTo.md

 ```

 > [!IMPORTANT]
 > Make sure to define `node`, `tags`, and `check` exactly as shown in the example above, or your lambda will fail to register.
+The other attributes in the example can be edited to fit your use case.

 ## Verify that your registration was successful